-Customs and Border Protection Officers Now Protected From Disclosing Information To Public
+Customs and Border Protection Officers Now Protected From Disclosing Information to Public

 But in recent years, open government advocates have said the agency has grown more secretive, and that the public and journalists have had a more difficult time getting documents from requests typically disclosable under the Freedom of Information Act.

-Several civil rights organizations, including the ACLU and Amnesty International, have petitioned the court to order the government to end secretive surveillance at the border.
+Several civil rights organizations, including the American Civil Liberties Union and Amnesty International, have petitioned the court to order the government to end secretive surveillance at the border.

 NBC 7, along with the Reporters Committee for the Freedom of the Press, took CBP to court after the agency failed to release records surrounding the database under the Freedom of Information Act.